JunglePlugins/User-Menus/readme.txt

 == Changelog ==

+= Unreleased Changes =
+* Improvement: Login, Register & Logout menu links now hint at who they will be visible for.

 = v1.2.1 - 10/20/2019 =
 * Fix: Bug in some sites where Menu Editor Description field was not shown.